Last Updated on

 Where you can swim and walk around with stingrays and have blacktip reef sharks swimming very close to you, probably the closest, you will ever experience sharks.

-After the close encounters with sharks and stingrays is it time for the last stop for the day, a visit to a small Motu for a BBQ lunch and a few beers while taking in the breathing view over Mount Otemanu, the tallest mountain on the island.
+After the close encounters with sharks and stingrays is it time for the last stop for the day, a visit to a small Motu for a BBQ lunch and a few beers while taking in the breathing view over Mount Otemanu and Mount Pahia the tallest mountain on the island.

 After having a great lunch and few beers is it time to head back to shore to end the trip.
 I can´t recommend doing a Lagoon tour enough, it definitely a highlight on any trip to Bora Bora.

 The second most popular activity to undertake in Bora Bora would be scuba diving.
-Scuba diving in Bora Bora is often named one of the best places in the world to Scuba dive, I definitely wouldn’t agree with that while I did see a lot of sharks and rays so where almost all corals bleached, at least on the two dives, I did.
+Scuba diving in Bora Bora is often named one of the best places in the world to Scuba dive, I definitely wouldn’t agree with that while I did see a lot of sharks and eagle rays and even Manta rays so were almost all corals bleached, at least on the two dives, I did.

 Even tho I heard other dive sites were more healthy.
 Since most dives sites are in and around the Lagoon will the visibility almost always be excellent with the visibility being normally around 30+m/98feet.